sashankg/enclave/CONTRIBUTING.md

 * Makesure your fork is up to date, it can be tricky trying to make a PR, and then rebase it to master.
 It's easier to do before you PR.
 * If you made a visual change, provide screenshots in the PR description.
 * If your PR contains anything you think might be hard to grok, explain it with diff comments in github.
 (After you submit your PR)
+* Keep PRs single purpose focused.
+Make multiple PRs if you have multiple purposes.

 ## Code Conventions
+The linter should pick up most of these:
 * No semicolons
 * Commas dangle `,`
 * 2 spaces for indentation (no tabs)